anyamanpr/SQL-Data-Management-and-Analysis/README.md

-# SQL-Data-Management-and-Analysis
+# SQL Data-Management and Analysis project 1
-Data Management and Analysis projects done using SQL.
+Data Management and Analysis of Walmart sales data using MySQL queries.